kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

   - DaemonSet with heterogeneous nodes receives per-node-group recommendations.
   - VPASlice objects are created and garbage collected with the parent VPA.
   - In-place updates apply the correct slice recommendation per pod.
+  - Pods on nodes missing the `sliceByNodeLabel` label are skipped (no recommendation applied) and the recommender emits a warning event on the parent VPA.

 ### Feature Enablement and Rollback